Multiple-choice questions are deservingly popular — because they are easy to create, administer, and analyze.

-- Explore the advantages of multiple choice questions and answers
+- Multiple choice questions and answers

 Simply put, multiple choice questions are those questions that are posed alongside a selection of possible answers.
 Typically, three to five options are given alongside for the respondents to choose from.

-The nature of the answer options, i.e., whether answers should remain single select or multi-select, largely depends on the discretion of the survey maker.
+The nature of the answer options, i.e., whether answers should remain single-select or multi-select, largely depends on the discretion of the survey maker.
 The respondent then goes on to select one (or more) options from the multiple choices.

-Due to its simplicity, versatility, and ease of use for both the survey maker and survey taker, multiple-choice questions enjoy wide applicability and acceptance.
+Multiple-choice questions enjoy wide applicability and acceptance.
 This popular survey question type allows for a more intuitive and structured survey response leading to easy-to-analyze data.

 Types of Multiple Choice Questions